‘Fox & Friends’ Does Everything It Can to Defend Trump From Bolton Book Claims

 Later on in the program, White House press secretary Stephanie Grisham—who has yet to hold a press briefing—waved off the entire Bolton story, reiterating the president’s late-night Twitter defense before suggesting Bolton’s book is untrustworthy because it’s from “the same publisher that [James] Comey used.”
 (Simon & Schuster has also published several books by Trump himself.)

-With Bolton’s legal team indicating in a statement that they only provided the manuscript to the White House NSC for review of classified material, Fox & Friends also took aim at leakers within the Trump administration.
+With Bolton’s legal team indicating in a statement that they only provided the manuscript to the White House National Security Council for review of classified material, Fox & Friends also took aim at leakers within the Trump administration.

 “If John Bolton’s lawyers are telling the truth here and they just submitted it in and it’s leaked out, if that is indeed the case, more evidence that people within the administration are actually against the administration,” Kilmeade bemoaned.
 “And the other thing is, devastating timing because this thing was on the fast track to closing out without witnesses on Friday.”